getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 "foo" * 3;							// "foofoofoo"
 ```

-That doesn't work in JS, since `*` multiplication is only defined for numbers, and thus `"foo"` coerces to the `NaN` number.
+That doesn't work in JS, because `*` multiplication is only defined for numbers, and thus `"foo"` coerces to the `NaN` number.

 However, ES6 defines a string prototype method `repeat(..)` to accomplish the task: